 About the client

 InvestorQ&A helps women entrepreneurs strengthen their investor pitches.
-At the time of the project, the company was shifting from a research initiative into a startup, and their website needed to reflect that transition.
+At the time of the project, the company was shifting from a research initiative into a startup, and its website needed to reflect that transition.

 Problems & Goals